 - Opening the oven while the cheesecake is still baking can cause it to crack.
 Keep the temperature steady during baking.
 A good way to do that is to bake the cake in a water bath.

 - Over-baking.
-The cheesecake will still have a wobbly center which will result in a crack-free, creamy baked cheesecake.
+The cheesecake will still have a wobbly center which will result in a crack-free, creamy texture.

 - Removing the cake from the oven too quickly.
-Once baked, pen the oven door and then leave it to cool in the oven for an hour or so.
-This will allow the cheesecake to cool slowly.
+Once baked, open the oven door and then leave it to cool in the oven for an hour or so.
+This will allow the cheesecake to chill slowly.

 - Lemon Meringue Pie

 - Mini lemon curd cheesecakes